Joellekjx/fypproject/trial-react-big-calendar/README.md

 22. ~PDF View needs clean up (make dialog size a bit bigger to fit better.
 And have better looking buttons in the pdf viewer + change position of close button to top right corner)~
 23. 12/3/20: ~~Need to incorporate docx viewer~~
 24. Need to incorporate img viewer (might skip)
+25. ~Seems to be a little bug on the viewer.
+Apparently have access to student calendar but the meetings page is supervisor view?? ==> this happens because the auto logout doesn't work.~
+26. Fix auto logout
+27. Sometimes adding attachments seems to add to the wrong interface